-- If you do not receive a quarterly bill email notification, log on to My UW Housing and click on View Bill.
+- If you do not receive a semester bill email notification, log on to My UW Housing and click on View Bill.
 Your bills should be available for view, if not, call our cashier’s office 608-262-2230.

 - University Housing will not be responsible for late payments caused by a delay in the U.S. Mail or campus mail.

 - A late fee of $50.00 is assessed for each quarterly bill not paid on time.